determined-ai/determined/examples/features/checkpoint_hooks_pytorch/README.md

 # PyTorch MNIST CNN Tutorial
-This tutorial shows how to build a simple CNN on the MNIST dataset using Determined's PyTorch API.
+This tutorial shows how to build a simple CNN on the MNIST dataset using Determined's PyTorch API and showcases PyTorchTrial checkpoint callbacks.
 This example is adapted from this [PyTorch MNIST tutorial](https://github.com/pytorch/examples/tree/master/mnist).

 ## Files